olvaffe/olv-notes/graphics/apps/chromium.md

   - `GpuPreferences` is parsed from `--gpu-preferences` passed in by the browser process
 - `GpuInit::InitializeAndStartSandbox` initializes the gpu
+  - `EnsureSandboxInitialized` calls `StartSandboxLinux` to start the sandbox
     - if `--gpu-sandbox-start-early`, sandbox is started before gpu initializaton
+      - seccomp rules apply to the calling thread and its children
+        - there is `SECCOMP_FILTER_FLAG_TSYNC` though
+      - mesa creates threads during initialization
+      - to make sure mesa threads are sandboxed, we need to start sandbox early
+    - `SandboxLinux::Options` is initialized based on `gpu::GPUInfo` and
+      `gpu::GpuPreferences`
-    - `EnsureSandboxInitialized` calls `StartSandboxLinux` to start the sandbox
+    - `InitializeSandbox` calls `StartSeccompBPF` to start the sandbox
+    - `GpuPreSandboxHook` is the pre-sandbox hook to configure the sandbox
+      - `CommandSetForGPU` configures the allowed syscalls
+      - `FilePermissionsForGpu` configures the allowed files
+      - `LoadLibrariesForGpu` preloads libraries
+        - I guess the seccomp rules prevent some driver library ctors from working and they are preloaded to mitigate
   - `OzonePlatform::InitializeForGPU` initializes ozone
     - `EnsureInstance` creates `OzonePlatform`
       - `PlatformObject<T>::Create` calls `GetOzonePlatformId` to determine